Golden State must answer questions about defense, halfcourt offense in Game 2

 That is what has Raptors fans so optimistic — the Raptors posed questions to the Warriors in Game 1 that will be difficult to answer in Game 2 (especially without Kevin Durant, who remains out).
 If Toronto can win Game 2, even if KD returns back in the Bay Area, you have to like Toronto’s chances.

+“It sounds boring, but transition defense, boxing out.
+Football coaches just say blocking and tackling.
+It’s the

+same concept, but your ability to do that under pressure, when you’re in The Finals or in a big series, whatever, and everybody’s asking you a million questions, it’s can you focus on blocking and tackling?
+That’s what it comes down to.”

-The Warriors need Game 2.
-Which means they need to do a couple of things much better, starting with better halfcourt offense.
+The Warriors need that focus in Game 2.
+Which means they need to do a couple of things much better, starting with improved halfcourt offense.

 It seemed like Game 1 of the NBA Finals was played at a fast pace because both teams tried to push the ball up the court and get some easy transition buckets.
 The Raptors, in particular, went with some long passes up the court, and they exposed the Warriors’ transition defense to the tune of 24 fast break points.